pittsburghmodular/NullVentana/README.md

 # NULL VENTANA — User Guide

 Null Ventana is a browser-based, audio-reactive visualizer and video mixer.
-Seven source layers — a live camera, two video files, three generative shapes and a text overlay — are stacked bottom to top, each with its own mix, and the result runs through a chain of retro video effects.
+Eight source layers — a live camera, two video files, a still image, three generative shapes and a text overlay — are stacked bottom to top, each with its own mix and mute, and the result runs through a chain of retro video effects.
 Almost everything can be modulated by LFOs and by whatever is coming into the audio input.
 Output can be screenshotted, recorded to MP4, floated as a virtual-camera source, and saved as presets.

 Everything lives in one HTML file.
 Open it in a modern browser (Chrome or Edge recommended; Safari works; Firefox works but records WebM instead of MP4).